-This blog is the daily musings of Esther, her adventures in the Washington, D.C. area, and the things she discovers along the way.
+This blog is the daily musings of Esthernow, her adventures in the Washington, D.C. area, and the things she discovers along the way.

-She’s a 29+ adventurous, friendly, loyal and girl who is always making new friends and trying new adventures.
-She is also someone who at times lets the melancholy part of her soul sneak out and who can get so swept away with living that she just has to stop and write it all out.
-Although born in Illinois, she considers herself a native to DC and Maryland because she has lived in the region most of her life.
+Esthernow is someone who at times lets the melancholy part of her soul sneak out and who can get so swept away with living that she just has to stop and write it all out.

-She is a professional journalist covering energy issues on the Hill (although she will set aside her profession for this blog).
-Esther also is an arts lover, a crocheter, a singer, the proud owner of a dog and bird, a nature lover (particularly of trees, wind and water), a dancer and perhaps sometimes still a bit of a child at heart.
+In addition, she is a journalist, an arts lover, an international traveler, a crocheter, a singer, the proud owner of a dog and bird, a nature lover (particularly of plant life, wind and water), a dancer and perhaps sometimes still a bit of a child at heart.

 1. Lillie Says: